alttch/yedb-py/README.md

 with JSON Schema (https://json-schema.org/).

-To create the validation schema for the chosen key, or key group, create a special key ".schema/path/to", which have to contain the valid JSON Schema.
+To create the validation schema for the chosen key, or key group, create a special key ".schema/path/to", which has to contain the valid JSON Schema.

 E.g. the schema, stored in the key ".schema/groups/group1" will be used for validating all keys in "groups/group1", including the group primary key.
 And